 Yeah.

-Uh which was just the real Sean Hannity.
+Which was just the real Sean Hannity.

 Okay.

-So we've got some breaking news uh now the last couple of days, and this is this should scare the living daylights out of you too, even though you're a big liberal.
+And this should scare the living daylights out of you, too, even though you're a big liberal.

-And that is, you know, we now know that Robert Mueller, you know, his m number one deputy in this investigation.
+And that is, you know, we now know that Robert Mueller, you know, his number one deputy in this investigation.

-All right, and they donated tens of thousands of dollars.
+And they donated tens of thousands of dollars.

-Fired him as soon as he found out Yeah, but but here's the problem James Comey wrote the exoneration letter of Hillary before he did the investigation.
+Yeah, but here's the problem: James Comey wrote the exoneration letter of Hillary before he did the investigation.

 He began writing the exoneration letter months before.

-And this guy purposely took out the the words gross negligence that is the legal standard and put in extreme carelessness.
+And this guy purposely took out the words gross negligence that is the legal standard and put in extreme carelessness.

 And then it gets worse.

-Now we have this guy, Andrew Weisman, another top deputy of Robert Mueller, and this is the guy that was involved in the nine o' decision against him in the in the case, remember with uh uh Merrill Lynch and Enron and Arthur Anderson and tens of thousands of people lost their job and all those people were innocent.
+And this is the guy that was involved in the 9-0 decision against him in the case, remember, with Merrill Lynch and Enron and Arthur Anderson, and tens of thousands of people lost their job, and all those people were innocent.

 It doesn't happen.

-Just like and then the Fifth Circuit Court of Appeals, with that atrocious record, Mueller put this hack on his team, and now we find out that the day that Sally Yates got fired, he sent a I am so proud email.
+And now we find out that the day that Sally Yates got fired, he sent a I am so proud email.

-I am an awe email, and thank you so much.
+And thank you so much.

 Okay.

-Uh I'm I'm in awe and I'm so fired.
+I'm in awe, and I'm so fired.

 Okay.